 Network Coverage and Provider Access

-The health primary network covers most US territories with regional variations that providers should know.
+The health primary network covers most US territories with regional variations that providers should know and verify First Health Network eligibility for each patient.
 The network has three main components: First Health, First Choice of the Midwest, and Cofinity providers.

 Geographic Coverage Breakdown